Holidays

 Sunderbans

-Here is what makes West Bengal eligible for praises, the Sundarban.
+Here is what makes West Bengal eligible for praise, the Sundarban, a major attraction of heritage tourism in West Bengal.
 Being world’s largest delta and also the largest Mangrove Forest, Sunderban is on the bucketlist of many travel aficionados around the world.
 It is the River Matla that divides Sundarban Reserved Forest into Sundarban Tiger Reserve (on the east) and Reserved Forest of South 24 Parganas Forest Division.
-A 5400 sq km of non-forest, inhabited region along the north and north-western fringe of mangrove forest; Sundarban is bounded by River Muriganga on the west and Harinbhahga and Raimangal Rivers in the east.
+A 5,400 sq km of non-forest, inhabited region along the north and north-western fringe of mangrove forest, Sundarban is bounded by River Muriganga on the west and Harinbhahga and Raimangal Rivers in the east and one can refer it to the centre of wildlife tourism in West Bengal.
 It is the biosphere reserve that has received the recognition of UNESCO under its Man and Biosphere (MAB) Programme in November 2001.
-Sundarban National Park, forming the core area of Sundarban Tiger Reserve has also received recognition as World Heritage Site by UNESCO in 1987.
-It is to be noted that Sundarban Tiger Reserve has the highest tiger population in the world.
+Sundarban National Park, forming the core area of Sundarban Tiger Reserve has also received recognition as a World Heritage Site by UNESCO in 1987.
+One of the largest reserves for Royal Bengal Tigers, Sunderban is also home to a variety of birds, reptiles and many more species.
+Spotting tigers and capturing pictures of birds here are one of the best things to do in West Bengal.

 Digha

 A sea-side city, Digha is an ideal weekend destination from Kolkata.
-Digha is extremely popular amidst tourists for its pristine beach and that is why one must book their tour well in advance, especially on the weekends.
-Make sure to try the fried fish that the locals sell; collect sea shells; follow trails left behind by crabs; and sip on coconut water while lazing under an umbrella on the beach.
+Digha is extremely popular amidst tourists for its pristine beaches and that is why one must book their tour well in advance, especially on the weekends.
+This popular coastal town is located in West Medinipur around 200 kms from Kolkata.
+One of the most popular tourist attractions in West Bengal, Digha is an ideal place to have fun-filled holidays to break the monotony of everyday life.
+Make sure to try the fried fish that the locals sell, collect sea shells, follow trails left behind by crabs and sip on coconut water while lazing under an umbrella on the beach after a sightseeing tour to nearby places.

 Highlights: